|Born||Arieh Hanoch Soroka|

 |Notable works||The Red Carpet|

 Ari Soroka, (b.
-April 8, 1961) performs mentalism as Artemus Syman and is the creator of the mentalism effect known as "The Red Carpet."
+April 8, 1961) performs mentalism and magic as Artemus Syman and is the creator of the very successful mentalism effect known as "The Red Carpet."

 His mother worked in a dress shoppe and his father was a former fire officer for the Shanghai Fire Brigade and in Israel.
 They emigrated to Canada in 1959 and they eventually settled in Toronto.